Federal Charges

 The final stage of the federal process is the appeal.
 The defendant must file a Notice of Appeal within 10 days after sentencing.
 Be cautious when making plea deals - they may require the defendant to give up his right to appeal.

-Who Investigates Federal Charges or Crimes?
+Who Investigates Federal Charges or Crimes in Las Vegas?

 Different U.S. government agencies will investigate various crimes.
 A few of the most common agencies are the Federal Bureau of Investigation (FBI), the Drug Enforcement Agency (DEA), and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).